 Butter chicken was always a family favorite growing up.
-We didn’t go out to eat very much and certainly not to Indian restaurants very frequently, but when we did, I remember everyone devouring the creamy butter chicken like they hadn’t eaten for days and always ordering more naan to scrap every last drop of the sauce out of the bowl.
+We didn’t go out to eat very much and certainly not to Indian restaurants very frequently, but when we did, I remember everyone devouring the creamy butter chicken like we hadn’t eaten for days and always ordering more naan to scrap every last drop of the sauce out of the bowl.

 Given its unearthly deliciousness of my childhood memories, I was surprised to find that making butter chicken myself was surprisingly easy and tasted just as divine.